ivaluev/test-movies-cra/README.md

 [ ] * think about storing constants?

-# Mews frontend developer task
+# X frontend developer task

 You should start with creating a fork of the repository.
 When you're finished with the task, you should create a pull request.